netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-api-gateway-rancher.md

 # Deploying Citrix API gateway using Rancher

 Citrix API gateway provides a single entry point for APIs by ensuring secure and reliable access to APIs and microservices on your system.
 Citrix provides an enterprise-grade API gateway for North-South API traffic for Kubernetes clusters.
-Citrix API gateway integrates with Kubernetes through the Citrix ingress controller and the Citrix ADC (Citrix ADC MPX, VPX, or CPX) deployed as the Ingress Gateway for on-premises and cloud deployments.
+Citrix API gateway integrates with Kubernetes through the Citrix ingress controller and the Netscaler (Netscaler MPX, VPX, or CPX) deployed as the Ingress Gateway for on-premises and cloud deployments.

 You can use the Rancher platform to deploy Citrix API gateway.
 Rancher provides a catalog of application templates that help you to deploy Citrix API gateway.